wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.4.9 =
+* ADD: 'numberposts' shortcode attribute for post/page images as slides
+* ADD: Notice to rate/review the plugin
+* IMPROVE: Moved some files from plugin core to /assets/ folder
+* FIX: Post/page images gallery only shows 10 slides, no more
+* FIX: Extra space after thumbnails in thumbnail strip

 = 1.4.8 =
 * ADD: WordPress 4.0 compatibility